The inner workings of a Formula 1 Grand Prix

 FREE PRACTICE SESSIONS

 Every Formula 1 Grand Prix opens with the free practice sessions, which are also known by the abbreviation FP.
 A total of three practice sessions are held over the weekend, hence the names FP1, FP2, FP3.
 The first two sessions take place on Friday, while the third session is on Saturday and ends two hours before the qualifying session.
 As the name suggests, these sessions are used by the teams as a sort of dress rehearsal for the Grand Prix.
-The drivers have 60 minutes to drive freely around the track to test their cars, experience the characteristics of the circuit and of course, figure out how to manage their tyres to the best.
+During the 60-minute sessions, drivers push their cars to understand the track's nuances.
+It is a crucial window for understanding tyre degradation and fine-tuning the setup before the stakes get higher.

 QUALIFYING SESSION